MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/quickstart-publish-r-web-service.md

 Before you begin this QuickStart, have the following ready:

 + An instance of [Microsoft R Client installed](../r-client-get-started.md) on your local machine.
-You can optionally configure an R IDE of your choice, such as R Tools for Visual Studio, to run Microsoft R Client.
+You can optionally configure an R IDE of your choice, such as RStudio, to run Microsoft R Client.

 + An instance of [Machine Learning Server installed](../what-is-machine-learning-server.md) that has been [configured to operationalize analytics](configure-start-for-administrators.md#configure-server-for-operationalization).